By Ann Grove, Logical's President

 Let's look at the top five of the Misczak Top 10 areas that a threat model should address:

-This writer (Ann) has helped prepare threat model reports for a security consultancy client and the results were presented much like the results of a pen test with a list of findings (security weaknesses), and, for each finding, the assets impacted, a risk rating, a description of the problem, and recommendations.
+I have helped prepare threat model reports for a security consultancy client and the results were presented much like the results of a pen test with a list of findings (security weaknesses), and, for each finding, the assets impacted, a risk rating, a description of the problem, and recommendations.
 Therefore, I asked Misczak if organizations track and resolve threat model findings using the same methods applied for pen test findings.
 Misczak said many organizations do not track pen test findings to closure, and so should use a different approach to ensure that all threat model findings are fully addressed.

 For those interested in threat modeling, Misczak recommended checking out a new, open-source OWASP threat modeling tool, Threat Dragon.
 Available for Windows, Mac, Linux (soon), or via web app, the tool includes system diagramming and a powerful rule engine to auto-generate threats/mitigations.